How Careers in Art Can Empower Marginalized Voices and Drive Social Change

 The Need for More Black Americans in Arts Disciplines

-A 2020 report indicated that Black Americans are less likely than other groups to participate in the arts as they are defined by Eurocentric history and tradition, in part because these definitions are so culturally narrow.
-This simple fact — along with many other racial inequities in arts professions — highlights the fact that the need for more Black voices in arts industries is not just a matter of diversity by the numbers, but a critical requirement for enriching our cultural landscape and fostering social change.
+A 2020 report found that Black Americans are less likely than other groups to participate in the arts as traditionally defined by Eurocentric history and practices.
+The findings may be partly due to the narrow cultural scope of these definitions.
+This reality, combined with broader racial disparities in arts professions, underscores that increasing Black representation in the arts is not just about numerical diversity.
+It’s essential for broadening our cultural landscape and driving meaningful social change.

 - Ceramics